njoyard/ist/README.markdown

 example above).
 The second argument is an object with the following properties:

 - `document`: a reference to the rendering DOM document object
+- `options`: an object containing block parameters ("param" and "param2" in the example above).
+A parameter specified without name will be mapped to 'text' (in this case, only the last nameless value will be kept).
 - `render`: renders the subtemplate, taking a rendering context as first argument, and returning the resulting node (or document fragment).